India’s coronavirus vaccination drive is faltering just when the country needs it most

 In the northern state of Punjab, about 100,000 vaccinations were taking place each day a month ago, said Rajesh Bhaskar, a state health official.
 Now that figure has fallen by about half, he said.
 The cause is a supply crunch both in the vaccines being provided by the central government and those the state is procuring by itself, he said.

-“We are facing a quite acute shortage,” added Bijaya Panigrahi, a health official in the eastern state of Odisha.
+“We are facing a quite acute shortage,” added Bijay Panigrahi, a health official in the eastern state of Odisha.
 Except for the lack of supply, the other logistics were going smoothly, he said.

 For many Indians younger than 45, the joy of being eligible for a vaccine has given way to intense frustration.
 Obtaining an available slot for that age group on the government’s vaccination website is difficult or impossible.
 People in cities have traveled long distances to receive shots in rural areas, sometimes to the ire of local residents.

-Paul, the senior Indian health official, told reporters this week that the country had a large supply in the pipeline from multiple local vaccine manufacturers, with as many as 2 billion doses potentially available from August through December.
+Paul, the senior Indian health official, told reporters last week that the country had a large supply in the pipeline from multiple local vaccine manufacturers, with as many as 2 billion doses potentially available from August through December.
 Experts, however, say such projections are optimistic.
 (It will be “a miracle” if that target is reached, the vaccine executive said).
 India is also in talks with Pfizer, Moderna and Johnson & Johnson, Paul said, but the three have indicated that they will not have supplies available for several months.

 The government is rushing to ramp up production, but it “underestimated the magnitude of this crisis,” said Balasubramaniam, the former vaccine executive.
 “In a situation like this, you cannot afford to be optimistic.”